macloo/python-adv-web-apps/docs/flask2.rst

             and reload the page.</p>'
         return personal + instruc

+This route *requires* some value after ``user/``.
+Whatever that value might be, it becomes the value of ``name`` in the function.
+Here, ``name`` appears only once within the function, but it could be used multiple times.

+Only a string is returned by this function, so that string will appear in the browser window.

+The string that is *returned* by this function is the **HTTP response** from the server.
+Keep in mind that the Python script runs on the server.

 .. note:: Possibly the use of string formatters above is new to you.
 They are similar to template literals in JavaScript. ::